• Skip to main content

 Disclosure.
 Some of the links below are affiliate links, which means that if you click on a product link, I may receive compensation.
 This compensation comes at no additional cost to you, and as always I only recommend products I trust!
 Heather Bilyeu is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-« How to Fry a Turkey
+« How to Fry a Whole Turkey (in peanut oil)

 Cheddar and Chive Popovers »